-In order to keep the maximum horizontal errors as small as possible, the cameras used should be in a cross-fire system as for example in Figure A-1/H.61 and the camera/display assembly should be sited on the central axis of the terminal.
+In order to keep the maximum horizontal errors as small as possible, the cameras used had better be in a cross-fire system, as for example in Figure A-1/H.100, and the camera/display assembly should be sited on the central axis of the terminal.
+However, in some cases, adoption of parallel-fire system as shown also in Figure A-1/H.100 is necessary due to a restriction in equipment arrangement.